BSA/AML Top Gun Conference

 Currency Transaction Reporting Instructions Update

-With minimal fanfare, FinCEN released revisions to the CTR Filing instructions for documenting multiple transactions and identifying the role of each person in Part I. This requires updates to batch filing software, adjustments to procedures and retaining for staff.
+With minimal fanfare, FinCEN released revisions to the CTR Filing instructions for documenting multiple transactions and identifying the role of each person in Part I. This requires updates to batch filing software, adjustments to procedures and retraining for staff.
 This session will recap the changes and provide some examples to ensure that we implement the new requirements accurately.

 Steps to a Successful Model Validation

 Managing an automated monitoring solution is not as simple as turning on the software, no matter what the sales representative told management.
 Examiners expect to see that staff understands the data feeds, monitoring parameters and has adequate governance over the system's operation.
 Just because your vendor says the system is configured to "industry standards" does not mean that it is appropriately configured for your institution's risk profile.
-This session is tailed to preparing your institution for its next validation, but will also provide benefit for those institutions considering investing in an automated solution as you will be armed with the information that your sales representative may or may not tell you.
+This session is tailored to preparing your institution for its next validation, but will also provide benefit for those institutions considering investing in an automated solution as you will be armed with the information that your sales representative may or may not tell you.

 Virtual Currency: Exchanges Masquerading as Users